 We may vary this Policy as business requirements or the law changes.
 We will review this Policy on a regular basis and update the Policy as required.
 Please check this page for updates periodically.

 You are always free to contact us with a question or problem related to your interactions with our website.
 Our standard business practice is to retain any communications from visitors to our website to help us improve our services.
-We are not responsible for the privacy policies of any third party websites that may be linked to the Estate Baron website.
+We are not responsible for the privacy policies of any third party websites that may be linked to the Konkrete website.

 Cookies by themselves cannot be used to discover the identity of the user.
 Cookies do not damage your computer and you can set your browser to notify you when you receive a cookie so that you can decide if you want to accept it.
 This information assists us to better understand your needs.